 1) It can be used temporarily to give patients pain relief during certain activities or situations and worn for support.
 For example some scoliosis suffers that develop pain during exercise choose to wear it during exercise or while at the gym.

-2) It can be used as an intensive rehabilitation device, to try and strengthen the pasture and muscles allowing the body to maintain a corrected posture giving medium to long term relief.
+2) It can be used as an intensive rehabilitation device, to try and strengthen the posture and muscles allowing the body to maintain a corrected posture giving medium to long term relief.

 3) It can be worn on an ongoing basis for the most severe cases where there is spine collapse but the brace overs a reduction in pain and support.